bramus/mastodon-redirector/README.md

 When viewing a Mastodon page on a different instance than yours, hit the extension icon to get redirected to the profile/post on your instance.
 You can also use the `Alt`+`Shift`+`M` / `Option`+`Shift`+`M` shortcut to invoke the redirect.

-Furthermore, this extension also modifies the modals Mastodon shows on other instances.
+Furthermore, this extension modifies the modals Mastodon shows on other instances.
 When wanting to follow/favorite/boost, a button with a direct link to your Mastodon instance will be injected into the markup.

 ## Development